miraisolutions/covid19-vaccination-ch/README.md

 `index.html` once rendered.
 The Rmd article is written with `runtime: shiny` and contains both `ggplot2` / `plotly` graphs and `shiny` dynamic charts.

+rsconnect is in gitignore but also on github, to be removed from github